AidanJones123/AidanJones123.github.io/README.md

 I am a junior pursuing a **B.A. in Computer Science** at the University of Washington Tacoma.
 My interests include:

 - Software engineering
-- Cybersecurity & digital forensics
 - Networking
 - 3D modeling & game development
-- Building interactive applications and games
+- Building interactive applications

 I enjoy collaborating with others, learning new tools, and working in team-based learning environments.